How to find and fix leaks

 Did your meter move?
 This could indicate that you may have a hidden leak.

-Reminder: It’s a good idea to try and do the 3-step leak every few months.
+Reminder: It’s a good idea to try and do the 3-step leak check every few months.
 Perhaps set yourself a reminder, such as when your bill arrives.

 Where should I check for leaks?